Puzzling the 120-cell: Rings to ribs

 These two issues are in tension, and lead to the general principle that features that are identical in $S^3$ should have sizes in bounded ratio in $\RR^3$, after projection.
 In this particular case, the features of the ribs are the dodecahedra.
 The principle tells us that we should not be using dodecahedra that are too close to the north pole.
 However, the ratio of two between sizes near the equator and near the south pole is acceptable.

-So, we remove from our rings any dodecahedra that are closer to the north pole than the equator, giving us the \emph{spine}, \emph{inner 6} and \emph{outer 6} ribs.
-Experimentation shows that many interesting constructions require even shorter ribs; hence we also make the \emph{inner 4} and \emph{outer 4} ribs.
-These are the result of removing the two equatorial dodecahedra from the inner 4 and outer 6.
+So, we remove from our rings any dodecahedra that lie strictly in the northern hemisphere, giving us the \emph{spine}, the \emph{inner six} ribs and the \emph{outer six} ribs.
+Experimentation shows that many interesting constructions require even shorter ribs; hence we also make the \emph{inner four} ribs and the \emph{outer four} ribs.
+These are the result of removing the two equatorial dodecahedra from the inner six and outer six.
 The equatorial ring can be printed as is, but again experimentation shows that more puzzles are possible if we break the equatorial ring into two ribs of five dodecahedra each.
 See \reffig{Ribs} as well as \reffig{CellsInRibs}.

 With the spine and short ribs in hand, we can build, in $\RR^3$, the stereographic projection of (almost) one-half of the $120$--cell.
 We call the resulting puzzle the \emph{Dc45 Meteor}; its construction is shown in \reffig{Dc45Meteor}.
 The spine and ribs are arranged according to the combinatorial Hopf fibration (\refrem{Hopf}).
 Since all dodecahedra near the south pole are retained, and all dodecahedra near the north pole are discarded, the result looks very much like \reffig{120}: one-half of the $120$-cell.